 When is the Chinese Moon Festival?

-It's also referred to as the Chinese Mid-Autumn Festival, and usually falls somewhere in September or early October (the 15th of the 8th lunar month, following the Chinese calendar).
+The Moon Festival is also referred to as the Chinese Mid-Autumn Festival, and usually falls somewhere in September or early October (the 15th of the 8th lunar month, following the Chinese calendar).
 It falls on the same day as the autumnal equinox, when the moon is full and brilliant.

 The Story Behind the Chinese Mid-Autumn Festival

 The Chinese Moon Festival is backed by an enchanting love story that has remained in the public conscious for the thousands of years since it supposedly happened.
 The story can also be read as the origin of the Yin and Yang dichotomy that makes up the majority of Chinese metaphysics.

 There are a ton of variations of the Chinese Moon Festival story, but the basic gist is that Houyi, a mythological archer falls in love and marries Chang’e, goddess of the moon.
 Depending on the version, a pill that grants eternal life ends up in the hands of Chang’e and brings her to the moon.
 Houyi can’t reach her, and ends up living on the sun waiting for her to remake the pill and return to earth.